Skip to main content

 What to Include in Your Commercial Rent Increase Notice (Quebec)

-The key elements of a Quebec commercial rent increase notice ensure that the document is legally sound, transparent, and effective for initiating a modification to a commercial lease under the Civil Code of Quebec.
+The key elements of a Quebec commercial rent increase notice confirm that the document is legally sound, transparent, and effective for initiating a modification to a commercial lease under the Civil Code of Quebec.
 First, the notice must clearly identify the date of issuance, which serves as the reference point for calculating any response deadlines or effective dates specified in the lease or in the notice itself.
 Second, both parties must be fully identified with their legal names, addresses, and authorized representatives where applicable, as commercial leases frequently involve corporations or partnerships that can only act through their duly authorized agents under art.
 2130 C.c.Q.
 Third, the commercial premises must be precisely identified with their full civic address, suite or unit number, description of the type of space (retail, office, industrial, restaurant, etc.), and approximate area in square feet or square meters.
 This is particularly important in multi-tenant commercial buildings where multiple leases may be in force simultaneously.

 Fourth, the current lease details must be specified, including the start and expiry dates of the existing lease and, critically, the specific article or clause of the lease that authorizes the rent adjustment.
 This reference is essential in commercial leases because, unlike residential leases, there is no statutory right to increase rent — the increase must derive from a contractual basis.
 If no such clause exists, the increase can only be agreed upon as part of renewal negotiations.
 Fifth, the financial details of the proposed increase must be unambiguous: the current monthly base rent, the proposed new monthly base rent, the exact dollar amount of the increase, the percentage increase, and the precise effective date on which the new rent becomes payable.
 Any ambiguity in these figures can lead to costly disputes and should be avoided.